 - Jingle Bell Jingle Bam introduced new pyrotechnics this year to up their game a bit.
 We actually really liked this show and would definitely recommend it.
 There is a dessert party option if you want to get the best seats near the Chinese theater.

 - Sunset Greetings is the new digital show that appears on the exterior of Tower of Terror and loops every 15 minutes with four “stories” for the holidays.
 The addition of “snow” in the form of soap suds makes everything more magical.
 A definite must watch.
 We’re figuring they will switch out the stories every year.
-2017 Sunset Greetings includes a Classic Victorian Mickey, Toy Story, Frozen, and Swedish Chef.
+Sunset Greetings has included a Classic Victorian Mickey, Toy Story, Frozen, and Swedish Chef in the past.

 - Hollywood Studios has so many holiday things to do.